DataBiosphere/terra-cli/CONTRIBUTING.md

 This makes it easier to maintain backwards compatibility when adding new arguments.
 It also makes it easier to read commands with multiple arguments, without having to remember the order.

-The exception to this rule are the `config get-value` and `config set` commands.
-These will only ever take one argument and use a parameter instead of an option.
+The exception to this rule is the `config set` command, which takes one parameter instead of an option.

 All option names should start with two dashes. e.g. `--email`